Controls

 }

-The status of the operation is now written which means that it was successful and the setpoint is in effect (if this wasn't a dry run).
-The field old_value contains the value that would be overwritten by this setpoint if this wasn't a dry run, i.e., 16.7° Celsius as was written in the previous unacknowledged setpoint write operation above.
+contains the value that would be overwritten by this setpoint if this wasn't a dry run, i.e., 16.7° Celsius as was written in the previous unacknowledged setpoint write operation above.
 Note that additionally the complete priority array (for BACnet datapoints) as it was before this setpoint write operation is returned in the last log message.
 This lets you determine the last state of the datapoint before your setpoint.
 In this example, the setpoint at priority 16 will take over and our office would be heated to a comfy 22.5 °C. However, since this was a dry run, the setpoint at priority 15 (16.7 °C) remains active.

 Please carefully choose which setpoints to write when you are operating on a real building.
-To avoid overwriting existing setpoints, use the dryrun feature to determine the current state of the targeted datapoint before writing anything to it.
+To avoid overwriting existing setpoints, use the dryrun

-Having inspected the state of the datapoint and decided that we really want to reset it, we now switch the dryrun flag to False and repeat the above operation.
+and repeat the above operation.
 The answer will look almost completely the same as above except that the logs will not indicate a dry run anymore.

-Creating .controls apps
+Creating .controls apps¶

-.controls apps are created using the POST /v2/controls/app endpoint.
-The caller must provide the following parameters:
+.controls apps are created using the POST /v2/controls/app

-Parameter Datatype Type Required Description Example
+Parameter | Datatype | Type | Required | Description | Example |

-project_id integer query yes The numeric id of the project.
-1
+project_id | integer | query | yes | The numeric id of the project. | 1 |

-componentinproject_id integer query yes The unique numeric identifier of the component in project.
-12
+componentinproject_id | integer | query | yes | The unique numeric identifier of the component in project. | 12 |

-algorithm string query yes Algorithm of the .controls app. schedule
+algorithm | string | query | yes | Algorithm of the .controls app. | schedule |

-variation string query no *Variation of the .controls algorithm -
+variation | string | query | no | *Variation of the .controls algorithm | - |

-name string query no Name of the .controls app.
-My fancy .controls app
+name | string | query | no | Name of the .controls app. | My fancy .controls app |

-description string query no Description of the .controls app My .controls app's description
+description | string | query | no | Description of the .controls app | My .controls app's description |

 *The variation of a .controls algorithm is a parameter that is defined per .controls algorithm type.
 It is relevant when a .controls algorithm has different pins mapped to it or there are component-specific requirements of an algorithm.